SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

     3.Quora: For collecting some really interesting facts.
     4.Google, alpha coders and many more for the images.
     5.Thanks to anyone who's code was used

+# Improvements
+    1.Improving the UI
+    2.Making it compatible for Hibernate

 # The MIT License (MIT)